Elmifarah1/retail-demand-forecasting/README.md

 ```
 ### Reflection

-This project allowed me to put my data analysis skills into practice and work through a full end-to-end workflow.
+This project allowed me to put my data analysis skills into practice and work through a full end-to-end workflow — from collecting and cleaning data, all the way to building a working dashboard.
+I Improved in:
-I improved in:

     •	Ceaning and managing large datasets
     •	Analysing data using Pandas